Montenegro–Serbia relations: Unification of Serbia and Montenegro

 These processes created critical schism in Montenegrin society between the Greens (Zelenaši) and Whites (Bjelaši), stemming from the candidate lists that were visually differentiated by being printed on different types of paper: white for the unionists and green for the independists.
 The Whites advocated for unconditional unification with Serbia and integration into the Kingdom of Serbs, Croats, and Slovenes under the House Karađorđević.
 The Greens, despite declaring themselves as Serbs, advocated for a partnership where Montenegro would maintain status equal to that of Serbia, constituting an integral part of the union state rather than merely a province of Serbia.
 These factions, rooted in political, cultural, and tribal differences, left a lasting impact on Montenegrin identity and Serbia-Montenegro relations.

 On November 26, 1918, the Great People’s Assembly, later known as the Podgorica Assembly, was convened in Podgorica to decide the Montenegro’s future.
 The assembly consisted of 165 delegates, many of whom were elected in hastily organized elections, and dominated by the Whites.
 The Podgorica Assembly deposed King Nicholas I and formalized Montenegro’s incorporation into Serbia and the new Yugoslav state, declared on December 1, 1918, under King Peter I of Serbia.
 From exile, King Nicholas denounced the assembly as illegitimate, refusing to abdicate, but his influence was limited due to his absence and lack of military power.

 A portion of Montenegro's population became dissatisfied with the political developments following the Podgorica Assembly, leading to an insurrection in January 1919.
 The ultimately unsuccessful rebellion, known as the Christmas Uprising, was instigated by the Greens and led by Krsto Popović and Jovan Plamenac.
 According to the British Military Mission to Montenegro, approximately one-fifth of the population supported the rebels.
 Some historians suggest that the Greens enjoyed support from a larger proportion of the population but were comparably poorly organised, indecisive, and politically divided.

 Kingdom of Yugoslavia

 During the 1920s and 1930s, Montenegro had no distinct political or administrative status within the Kingdom of Yugoslavia.
-Montenegro was primarily included in the Zeta Banovina, which encompassed Montenegro, southern Dalmatia, eastern Herzegovina, as well as Sandžak and Metohija regions.
+Montenegro was included in the Zeta Banovina, which encompassed Montenegro, southern Dalmatia, eastern Herzegovina, as well as Sandžak and Metohija regions.
 This administrative structure diminished Montenegro’s historical identity.
 After the Christmas Uprising was crushed, Green leaders like Krsto Popović, continued low-level resistance from exile or within Montenegro, but their influence waned and their cause in the interwar period have been largely taken by Montenegrin Communists.